armohamm/website-2/source/blog/en/2016-06-12-focus-your-teams-ability-to-scale-knowledge.html.markdown

 > Focus your team’s learning efforts

-[A blogpost](https://medium.com/airbnb-engineering/scaling-knowledge-at-airbnb-875d73eff091#.en5d01ogi){:target="_blank"}{:rel="noopener"} from Airbnb's engineering team makes a great case for leveraging knowledge sharing within your organization (too bad we don't have iPython embeds - yet).
+[A blogpost](https://medium.com/airbnb-engineering/scaling-knowledge-at-airbnb-875d73eff091#.en5d01ogi){:target="_blank"}{:rel="noopener noreferrer"} from Airbnb's engineering team makes a great case for leveraging knowledge sharing within your organization (too bad we don't have iPython embeds - yet).
 This quote struck a chord in particular:

 > As an organization grows, how do we make sure that an insight uncovered by one person effectively transfers beyond the targeted recipient?
 Internally, we call this scaling knowledge.